NABARD Schemes – Full Form, Bank Subsidy, Loan & Functions

 State Cooperative Agriculture and Rural Development Banks (SCARDBs)

 The above-mentioned rates of interest are provisional and are subject to change.
-Besides, the addition of GST rates are also applicable in these cases.
+Besides, the addition of GST rates is also applicable in these cases.

 Features of NABARD Schemes